Services

 Behind the ear (BTE)

-BTE hearing aids are hooked over the top of the ear and rests behind the ear.
-A custom earpiece (ear mold) is fitted inside the ear canal and it is connected to the hearing aid by a tube.
+BTEs sit over the pinna, and rest behind the outer ear.
+A custom earpiece (earmold) is fit inside the ear canal and connected to the hearing aid by a tube.
 BTE hearing aids are versatile, appropriate for people of all ages and with almost any type and degree of hearing loss.
+Behind-the-ear hearing aids are a larger style than others, although the newer designs are more streamlined and fit the contour of the outer ear.
+They come with directional microphones and have more amplification than other hearing aid styles.
+Depending on the brand, BTEs may be available with rechargeable batteries.

-Receiver in canal (RIC)/Receiver in the ear (RITE)
+Receiver in canal (RIC) / Receiver in the ear (RITE)

 Open-fit